-For the back: Divide one of the sides of your rectangle in half.
+For the back: Fold one side of your cut rectangle in half.
 Add 4″ of width vertically to this smaller rectangle.
 Use your chalk and ruler to draw out 2 on your ice dyed fabric.
+That’s 14.5×21.5″.
 Cut 2 of these pieces.

 Now we’re ready to sew up your ice dyed project!

 How to sew your DIY ice dye pillow

 Press 1/2″ towards the wrong side of your fabric with your iron on the side you added width.
 Fold the hem 1/2″ more towards the wrong side and press again.

 From the right side, sew top to bottom at 1/2″ seam allowance to sew down the hems.

 Set the front piece of your pillow right side up on your table.
 Match the back pieces on top of it right sides together with the front.